 Handling and Storage of Incoming Material

-At present manual method are provided for movement of brought out items and raw material respectively.
+At present manual methods are provided for the movement of brought-out items and raw material respectively.
 In charge, Stores shall ensure safe handling of materials/items received in stores.

 Store In-charge has the defined responsibility to receive issue & dispatch materials from secured storages i.e., Stores & Finished Goods Stock point.

 All material in stock is periodically assessed to verify continued fitness for use.
 The proper material accounting shall be maintained in the stock ledger, with the consideration for keeping stored items in usable conditions.

 Handling of In-process material is done using Trollies and BINS.
 At all times the individual operator ensures safe handling of the material to prevent damage.
 Storage on the shop floor, for in-process products, if required suitable packaging material will be used to protect the products from any kind of damages, deterioration due to environmental conditions.

 Finished products are handled carefully with the use of hydraulic Trollies and packed by using BINS and Polythene bags, so as to protect them from any kind of damage and kept in Finished goods area is the duly cleaned condition.
 All finished products stored will be under the control of the assembly in charge.

 The packaging of products carried out according to packaging instructions/drawings wherever applicable, i.e., contractually agreed or if product nature calls for packing.
 Type of packaging material & its quality is ensured as per customer requirements if mentioned in the purchase order.
 Material/packages used for the packing of products are verified before packing to ensure its conformance to specified requirements as per Purchase Order/ Customer Requirement.
 The packing method employed will be adequate to protect the products fully till they reach their destination if contractually specified.